Travel

 CitizenshipLong-term residency, Arabic fluencyFull citizenship rightsJeddah

-🚨 Hidden Cost
+🚨 Hidden Cost Alert

 City-specific Job Opportunities

 Saudi Arabia's major cities each offer unique opportunities for skilled workers.
 Riyadh, the capital, is a hub for technology and finance, with a growing demand for IT specialists and financial analysts.
 The city's Vision 2030 initiative has led to numerous projects in smart city development, increasing the need for skilled engineers and project managers.
-Jeddah, known for its busy port and trade activities, offers opportunities in logistics and supply chain management.
+Jeddah, known for its bustling port and trade activities, offers opportunities in logistics and supply chain management.
 The healthcare sector in Jeddah is also expanding, with hospitals seeking skilled medical professionals.
 Dammam, part of the Eastern Province, is central to the oil and gas industry, offering numerous roles for engineers and geoscientists.
 The city is also seeing a rise in opportunities within the renewable energy sector as Saudi Arabia diversifies its energy sources.

 Cost of Living Breakdown